jdandrade/SnapISCTE-C-ComunicationNetwork/README.md

 - Login information has to match, to "create new logins" you can use this project: https://github.com/jdandrade/SnapISCTE-BashUserDataManagement or change file utilizadores.txt (last column is sha1 protected password)

+### Left to do

+Need to clean some code and add some documentation.